rapid7/insightconnect-plugins/plugins/ibm_qradar/help.md

 # Description

 IBM QRadar reduces billions of events and flows into a manageable number of actionable offenses that are prioritized by their impact on your business operations.
-This plugin allows you to use IBM QRadar to orchestrate and automate Ariel search queries and automate offense management.
+This plugin allows you to use IBM QRadar to orchestrate and automate Ariel search queries and automate offense management

 # Key Features

-- Start Ariel Search
-- Get Ariel Search By ID
-- Get Offenses
-- Get offense Closing Reasons
-- Get Assets
-- Get Offense Notes
-- Get Offense Note By ID
-- Add Note To Offense
-- Update Offense
-- Trigger : Get New Offenses

-# Requirements
+Identify key features of plugin.

 # Supported Product Versions